 - If using batiste as we did, it is considered a “sheer fabric” and so may need a little special handling.
 Spray starch helps give the super lightweight fabric a bit more crispness for easier folding of the tucks and to help prevent stretching and distorting.
 Make sure you allow the starch to dry completely.

 - You may want to tape the main panel to your cutting mat to help keep it flat while you mark.
 For more tips, see our full tutorial on Sewing with Sheers.

 - Using a light-colored marking pen or pencil, draw 40 parallel vertical lines across the panel.

 - The first line starts ¾” from the left raw edge of panel.
 The subsequent lines are exactly 1” apart.
 The final line will be 1¼” from the opposite right raw edge.
-As shown in the drawing below (click on the word drawing to enlarge the image), each tuck requires 1” and all the tucks fold over to the right.
+As shown in the drawing below (click on the word drawing to enlarge the image or to download it as a PDF), each tuck requires 1” and all the tucks fold over to the right.

 - There will be ½” between each tuck as you move across the panel.

 - There is also a ½” seam allowance accounted for on each side.
 Go slowly, carefully and firmly pressing along the way.

 - If you are brand new to this type of pleating process, take a look at our full tutorial on Making Knife Pleats.
 When complete, your original 41” x 17” panel should be 21” x 17”.
 The perspective of the photo below is from above and the pleats are pointing to the left.
 When starting the wave tucks, do make sure you are working with the panel properly oriented with the tucks facing to the right.